oberocks/obebs4/README.md

 | Blue 800 | blue-800 | blue800 |
 | Blue 900 | blue-900 | blue900 |

+#### The Color Codes Table

+The OBE:BS4 design system allows you to centralize your brand colors for web projects.
+It can also be used for non-web design disciplines, too.
+OBE:BS4 makes the challenge of keeping brand colors consistent across projects/mediums trivial.

+If you host your library, Visual Designers can use the design system's client-side generated [Color Reference Table](https://library.mattmct.com/reference.html#color-codes-table) to quickly find color codes for each color in the system.
+This means that it takes only seconds to add exact colors (even recently updated colors ;) into Photoshop, Illustrator, PowerPoint, Social Network account settings, video work, and so much more.

+The Color Codes Table is basically the best tool your team never knew they needed.

 #### Accessing Colors with JavaScript

-The OBE:BS4 design system allows you to centralize your brand colors across design disciplines and for web projects, too.
-This makes keeping brand colors consistent acrosss both projects and mediums trivial.
-Since your color wheel colors pass through SASS (via gulp-sass) to generate the CSS classes that control element colors in the system, it's important to use a the fewest possible color conversion scripts to keep all generated color values consistent *with each other*.

-However, this makes passing consistent brand color values over to JavaScript a bit problematic.
-Sure, we could force every color wheel color and tint and shade onto a page as CSS3 variables.
-The base wheel colors already are! ;) But that's not yet consistent, and the necessary fallbacks are just as much code.
-Plus it's extra CSS weight on an already heavy file.

-To solve this problem, the site's generated [Color Reference Table](https://library.mattmct.com/reference.html#color-codes-table), and client-side generated [JavaScript/JSON Snippets](https://library.mattmct.com/reference.html#accessing-obebs4-colors-javascript), allow you to bring your brand colors into your project in minutes.
-Having your complete color system available in JavaScript makes things like charts, SVG manipulation, and more very easy to iterate upon, while never running out of colors for a vast majority of design challenges.
+The Color Codes Table is great for designers and marketers and all... but what about when those color codes are needed in JavaScript???

+That's exactly what the client-side generated [JavaScript/JSON Snippets](https://library.mattmct.com/reference.html#accessing-obebs4-colors-javascript) part of the system is for!

+A developer can simply parse the generated JSON strings, and access the color codes using the JS Slugs conventions in the table above.

-Generally, you'll want to make a seperate JavaScript file, and include/require it on pages as needed to bring your colors into the dynamic side of things.
-Here's a super simple way to demonstrate how to use OBE:BS4 color wheel colors in JavaScript:
+For example, you could to make a seperate JavaScript file, and parse your colors JSON string as you assign it to a variable.
+Then you can include/require it on pages/components as needed.
+Here's a super simplified way to demonstrate how to use OBE:BS4 color wheel colors in JavaScript:

 ```javascript
 // EXAMPLE: An external .js file named brandColors.js